onamkrverma/okv-music/README.md

 # Okv Music
- - **A progressive music app made with Javascript using ReactJS and YouTube Api**
+ - **A progressive music app made with Javascript using React jS and YouTube Api that allows user to discover and listen to new music from around the world.
+The website features a clean and modern design, a user-friendly interface, and a powerful search feature of youtube. **

  ## Screenshots